mrtalhim/filament-modules/docs/commands/module-make-filament-resource.md

 - `--generate` - Generate the resource after creation
 - `--view` - Generate a view page
 - `--simple` - Create a simple resource (no form)
+- `--panel` - The panel ID to create the resource in
+- `--resource-namespace` - The namespace for the resource (when multiple namespaces exist)
+- `--no-interaction`, `-n` - Run in non-interactive mode (requires all arguments)
+- `--force`, `-F` - Overwrite existing files

 ## Description